 A. Filing Requirements.

-(1) A person who makes taxable sales or purchases during the course of a month shall file with the Comptroller a report of those sales or purchases, accompanied by payment of the taxes due, by the 20th day of the succeeding calendar month.
+(a) Subject to §A(1)(b) of this regulation, a person who makes taxable sales or purchases during the course of a month shall file with the Comptroller a report of those sales or purchases, accompanied by payment of the taxes due, by the 20th day of the succeeding calendar month.

 (2) A person deriving gross receipts subject to the admissions and amusement tax shall file with the Comptroller a report of those gross receipts, accompanied by payment of the tax due, by the 10th day of the succeeding calendar month.